HERSTMONCEUX MUSEUM, E. SUSSEX, UK

 So, high hopes for the future of the brand that inspired so many generations of engineers.
 We must learn from the past to be able to plan for the future - and that is why museums like ours are so important culturally and socially.
 Herstmonceux Museum is one of the smallest in the UK, potentially qualifying for a Guinness Book World Record one day.

 SHOWCASE - The BE2 is installed in the roof space.
-It took four strong men to shoehorn the car into the rooftop showcase.
+It took four strong men to shoehorn the car into the rooftop showcase that will be beefed up structurally as the display is developed.
+At each stage of construction, fire retardant chemicals were applied to the timbers.
+The steel ceiling and a slate roof will also adds to the longevity of the structure.
 A laminated glass roof will be fitted so that visitors to the Museum can observe the vehicle.
-Before this, the car was open to the elements.
+This may be covered or replaced by corrugated iron or another non-combustible material for long term storage.
+Before this, this car and the BE1 below were on display in the open air and exposed to the elements, ultra violet light, rain and snow.
 Fortunately the two-pack paint is really tough.
 This beautifully streamlined electric car will be spot lit.
-We call this roof display our observatory, not to be confused with the Observatory a mile or two down the road that houses several very interesting telescopes and domes - and is well worth a visit.
+We call this roof display our observatory, not to be confused with the Observatory a mile or two down the road that houses several very interesting telescopes and domes - and is well worth a 'virtual' visit.

 BN27 1RF, UK